zarpafantasma/corpus_rythmos/I- Scientific_Papers/013-en_US-Rhythmic_Meteorology.md

 \| **210317** \| 5.86 \| **6.74** \|

 False alarms had higher rotation (VEL = 49.5 vs 42.9 m/s) AND higher precipitation loading (KDP = 6.74, highest in dataset).
-The RTM framework detected coherent coupling—but of the precipitation core, not the vorticity field.
+The RTM framework detected coherent coupling, but of the precipitation core, not the vorticity field.
 This failure mode is diagnosable via KDP thresholds.

 **F.6.
 Multivariable Validation**